 Michele and her husband both received a late ADHD diagnosis and together they are raising four neurodivergent children, two autistic children, and three children with ADHD, and they have spent countless hours researching and studying how to best provide necessary and adequate resources for their children.

-Michele has three neurodivergent children, and has spent countless hours researching and studying how to best provide necessary and adequate resources for her children.
-This learning sparked a desire in Michele to reach out and help other parents navigate the autism spectrum in a meaningful way for themselves, but particularly for the benefit of their children and family as a whole.
+This learning sparked a desire in Michele to reach out and help other parents navigate autism and ADHD in a meaningful way for themselves, but particularly for the benefit of their children and family as a whole.

-Michele specializes in educating parents about the various aspects of autism, particularly the traits that most define their own child's autism.
-She is well versed in sensory processing disorder (SPD), self regulation and co regulation, flexible thinking, and multiple other areas of the autism experience.
-Michele is here to guide parents toward best practices according to current research.
+Michele specializes in educating parents about the various aspects of autism and ADHD, particularly the characteristics that most define their own child.
+She is well versed in sensory processing disorder (SPD), self-regulation and co-regulation, flexible thinking, and multiple other areas under the neurodivergent umbrella.
+Michele is here to guide parents toward best practices according to current research and lived experience.